 Berrocal Lanzarot, A. I. (2007).
 Análisis de la nueva Ley 14/2006, de 26 de mayo sobre técnicas de reproducción humana asistida.
 Una primera aproximación a su contenido.
 Revista de la Escuela de Medicina Legal de la U.C.M.

 Comisión Nacional de Reproducción Humana Asistida (CNRHA) (2015).
 Aspectos legales y éticos de la donación.
 En: Registro Nacional de Donantes de Gametos y Preembriones.
 Ministerio de Sanidad, Consumo y Bienestar Social de España.

-FAQs from users: 'What are abandoned embryos from IVF treatment?', 'Can I know which woman or couple my embryos go to if I donate them to other patients?', 'If artificial insemination is performed instead of in vitro fertilisation, are there also supernumerary embryos?' and 'Are better results achieved with a second IVF than with the transfer of frozen embryos?'.
+FAQs from users: 'What are abandoned embryos from IVF treatment?', 'Can I know which woman or couple my embryos go to if I donate them to other patients?', 'What is the origin of the surplus embryos after IVF?', 'In IVF, how many embryos are transferred?', 'What is the fate of unused human embryos after an IVF treatment?', 'How long can IVF embryos be stored?', 'Are any surplus embryos formed after an artificial insemination?', 'Should I use my frozen embryos or repeat the whole IVF cycle?', 'If artificial insemination is performed instead of in vitro fertilisation, are there also supernumerary embryos?' and 'Are better results achieved with a second IVF than with the transfer of frozen embryos?'.